-Alteration of other STE fields does not require invalidation of TLB entries.
+All other STE fields are not permitted to be cached as part of a translation or TLB entry, which means that alterations to all other STE fields do not require invalidation of TLB entries.
 IMPLEMENTATION DEFINED STE fields might have IMPLEMENTATION DEFINED invalidation requirements.